Gnosder/Gaming/Shadow Breakers/6 Systems.md

 When called on to make a simple Action check characters roll 2 six-sided dice (2d6), add them together, and then add to them their skill in that action and the quality of any tools they use.
 If 2 or more skills or tools are required for the check, the lowest value of each is used.
 If the Action Check beats the Difficulty Class (DC) of the action then it succeeds.
 Some actions can gain bonuses depending on how high above the DC they roll.
 Some checks are granted advantage or disadvantage.
 Players add a number of d6s to the roll based on the net difference of advantage and disadvantage (where two cancel each other out 1:1).
 Then, if the overall roll is advantaged choose the 2 highest numbers, otherwise choose the 2 lowest.

-Action DCs are set by the GM and are loosly tied to how difficult an action is in the fiction with 9 being considered an easy check with a 50% chance of success.
+Action DCs are set by the GM and are loosly tied to how difficult an action is in the fiction with 7 being considered an easy check with a 50% chance of success for untrained characters.
 NOTE: Situational bonuses or penalties affect the DC and not the action roll.

 In addition to the simple Action Check listed above there are 2 other types of Action Checks: Complex and Contested.